tantriciajl/CFG-SQL-Project/README.md

 * backup & restoration
 * data visualisation

+At the end of the course, I created and presented my project and demonstrated how to extract data for qeuries typical of this type of database.

 ## Course Project :pencil2:
 For the final project I decided to create a database for a first-person shooter game.
 As well as storing player account details, it also keeps a record of individual in-game performance and has a report system that tracks player reports, with an accompanying ban system.